 Directors are custodians of stakeholders' interests.
 They help shape a Company's strategy and steer the Company forward.
-SES is of the opinion that to drive performance of the Company and create shareholders' value, boards should be independent, competent with proper leadership, have a record of positive performance, and have members with varied/considerable knowledge and experience.
-Ideally, boards should have a majority of Independent Directors (including an Independent woman director) and an Independent Chairman.
+SES is of the opinion that to drive performance of the Company and create shareholders' value, boards should be majorly independent, competent with proper leadership, have a record of positive performance, and have members with varied/considerable knowledge and experience.
+Ideally, boards should have a majority of Independent Directors (including an Independent woman director) and an Independent Chairperson.

 Further, SES supports board diversity (including gender diversity).
-Therefore, our recommendations on Directors' appointment are geared towards formation of an Independent, diverse and well performing board.
+Therefore, our recommendations on Directors' appointment are geared towards formation of an independent, diverse and well performing board.
 Directors' appointment is one of the mandates of Nomination and Remuneration Committee.
+Further, SEBI (LODR) Regulations, 2015 requires a chart or a matrix setting out the skills/expertise/competence of the board of directors to be disclosed in the Corporate Governance section of the Annual Report.